f4z3r/k8s-workshop/prep.md

 # Workshop Preparation

+In order to participate in this workshop you should be able to provision a local Kubernetes cluster and interact with it.
+In order to do this, you will need the following tools installed and working
+correctly:

+- `git`
+- `docker`
+- `k3d`
+- `kubectl`
+- `helm`

+You can either install these tools on your setup, or install a VM and install them in there.

 ## VM Setup

 We will use Ubuntu Focal to perform the workshop.
 In order to be able to have consistent